zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_kernel_event_logger.rst

 Timestamp
 *********

-The timestamp used by the kernel event logger is 32-bit LSB of platform HW timer (for example Lakemont APIC timer for Quark SE).
+The timestamp used by the kernel event logger is 32-bit LSB of board HW timer (for example Lakemont APIC timer for Quark SE).
 This timer period is very small and leads to timestamp wraparound happening quite often (e.g. every 134s for Quark SE).